andrenerd/django-multifactor-authentication/README.md

 - ...

 And to complete verification process call api endpoints:
-- `signup-verification-phone` to post the token
+- `multauth:signup-verification-phone` to post the token
-- `signup-verification-email` to post the token
+- `multauth:signup-verification-email` to post the token
-- `signup-verification-email-key` as a classic in-email link to pass the key
+- `multauth:signup-verification-email-key` as a classic in-email link to pass the key
 - ...

 or model methods: